TL;DR:

 Key highlights:

-Best for: People who want a Calm alternative with personalized meditation plans, breathing exercises, sleep support, and beginner-friendly daily practice.
+Best for: People who want a free Calm alternative with meditation, breathwork, sleep, anxiety, and stress-support content.

 Key highlights:

-Best for: People who want a Calm alternative focused on anxiety support, stress relief, sleep, guided breathing exercises, and companion-style emotional support.
+Best for: People who want a completely free Calm alternative for meditation, breathing exercises, sleep, stress, and anxiety support.

 Key highlights:

-Good fit if: You want an app like Calm specifically for anxiety support, breathing exercises, sleep support, and a softer emotional-support experience.
+Good fit if: You want a free app like Calm for meditation, breathing exercises, sleep, stress, and anxiety support.

 Key highlights: